olivialaven/MGT502_project/README.md

 #### 1.2 Item-to-Item (i2i)
 Another technique we explored was the Item-to-Item CF. This model recommends items similar to those a user has already interacted with, based on shared interaction patterns across users, and also uses **cosine similarity** as the similarity metric.
 The process here was the same as for the User-to-User model, meaning that we started with a baseline model and then experimenting with tuning the number of neighbours used for the similarity calculations.

-In the baseline model, the MAP@10 was 5.56% and the recall 26.40%, and in the tuned model (k=12) it was increased to 5.96% and 28.42%, respectively.
+In the baseline model, the Precision@10 was 5.56% and the recall 26.40%, and in the tuned model (k=12) it was increased to 5.96% and 28.42%, respectively.
 We have the same concern here as well, that we might be overfitting our data due to the limited number of observations.

 ### 2. Content-Based Recommendations
 Content-based models utilizes item metadata and textual features (e.g., descriptions) to compute similarity between items. **Cosine similarity** is also used in these cases to match items to user preferences.
 For this category of techniques, we mainly focused on **TF-IDF vectorization** and **OpenAI embeddings** to represent item contents.
 Let's first look at them one by one to explain the tunings and results of each.

 #### 2.1 TF-IDF vectorization
-For this model, we tuned...

-Resulting MAP@10: X.X%
+We created a TF-IDF model for our first attempt for the content-based model, which helps highlight unique, meaningful words in documents while filtering out common ones to create a vector for each book, which similarity we then evaluated based on cosine similarty.
+We tuned the model paramters, like minimum/maximum term frequency for a term over all docs,and n-grams, so combinations of words that are evaluated.
+For the tuned version, we achieved a precision of up to 5.91%, but basic versions (minimum 1, maximum 40%, 2-grams) achieved an Precision@10 of around 5.79%.

 #### 2.2 OpenAI embeddings
 For this model, we combined all the metadata available into one column, except for certain columns like ISBN numbers and links to book cover images.
 Thes columns do not really add any context, so we decided to leave them out for the embeddings process.
 The resulting column was then made into a list to make it ready to be used for the embedding generations.